DaveCTurner/davecturner.github.io/_posts/2017-08-18-observability-in-paxos.markdown

-It's turned out to be useful for nodes to continue to report unhealthiness for some period of time (say 10s) after technically becoming healthy again, to mitigate the risk that a persistent yet intermittent fault is missed by the monitoring system. _Any_ unhealthiness indicates some kind of genuine fault and if the fault isn't transient then the operators need to know about it.
+It's turned out to be useful for nodes to continue to report unhealthiness for some period of time (say 10s) after technically becoming healthy again, to mitigate the risk that a persistent yet intermittent fault is missed. _Any_ unhealthiness indicates some kind of genuine fault and if the fault isn't transient then the operators need to know about it.

 It's also turned out to be useful to enter a warning state if any peer was recently in a warning state (for reasons other than this one) as this